The visiting supporters will predominantly sit in the south stand. All visiting supporters will appreciate the outstanding facilities at the ground.

 These songs are not just melodies, they are declarations of unity, love and loyalty for the green and white.
 Here are some of the most iconic Sporting CP chants that inspire players and ignite the atmosphere:

-These visual spectacles are carefully coordinated by fan groups, creating an electrifying atmosphere that motivates the players and showcases the devotion of the Sporting community.
-Whether it’s a UEFA Champions League night or a domestic league clash, the tifos add a layer of excitement and pageantry that embraces the matchday experience for everyone in attendance.
+Whether it’s a UEFA Champions League night or a domestic league clash, the tifos add a layer of excitement to the matchday experience.

 Here is a look at some tifos that have been spotted at Estadio Jose Alvalade.

-The North Stand is maintained exclusively for home supporters, while the West Stand houses some of the important sections of the ground, like the changing rooms and dugouts.
+The North Stand is reserved exclusively for home supporters, while the West Stand houses some of the important sections of the ground, like the changing rooms and dugouts.

 Estadio Jose Alvalade Stadium entrance